 As you go through this list, you’ll see that free trials for web analytics tools come in vastly different forms.

 UserTesting shows you how visitors feel about your website or app, but with a very different approach.
-Instead of providing a list of metrics, UserTesting actually takes video of people reacting to your website as they explore it.
+Instead of providing a list of metrics, UserTesting takes a video of people reacting to your website as they explore it.
 Visitors will simply give their honest, unfiltered opinion about the various elements of your website.

 Yes, you won’t obtain as much audience data as the other tools.
 But certain qualities of your target audience can only be gauged through a person-to-person experience.
 Unlike numerical data, this information isn’t up for interpretation.